AbbeyRDuBois/Cribbage_Counter/README.md

 6) Use the generated url at the bottom of the page to invite the bot to a server you have administrator access to.

 7) You can get your token/client secret from the same tab, which is needed to run the bot and can be used as outlined above.
-If you don't have it or accidentally share it, click "Reset Secret" to get another for your bot (old tokens won't work, so be sure to update credentials.json manually).
+If you don't have it or accidentally share it, click "Reset Secret" to get another for your bot (old tokens won't work, so be sure to update credentials.json accordingly).